|

 Why You Should Explore Things That Make You Happy?

-Think of it as being on a journey of discovering your unique flavors of happiness.
-It's not only about what helps you feel good in the moment but also helps you learn more about yourself and what really matters to YOU.
+Think of it as a journey to discover your unique flavors of happiness.
+It’s not only about what helps you feel good in the moment but also helps you learn more about yourself and what really matters to YOU.
 When you are happier or able to move yourself closer to being happier, you are more prepared to cope with difficult and unpredictable situations.

 How to feel happy again?
 Engage in activities that bring you joy.

-So, go ahead, start with writing down five simple things that make you happy.
+So, go ahead, start by writing down five simple things that make you happy.

 How To Discover What Makes You Happy

-There are SO many things you can do and try to create your personalized list of 'happy' Here are a few steps to get you started:
+There are SO many things you can do to create your own personalized list of ‘happy’.
+Here are a few steps to get you started:

 1) Reflect on Past Experiences